stevan/Allium/README.md

 Ususally these are done at the source code level, which may be good enough, but this could do it at the opcode level instead.
 Not terribly sure this is useful.

+### Improved Debugger

+The `perl` debugger kinda sucks, using this toolset it is possible to make a very full featured debugger.

+### Code Inspector

+Since you have access to all the "compiled" stages of the code (AST, Optree, etc.) and they can all be serialized, you can inspect it all without having to run any of it.
+This allows these things to be done at a much larger scale since they essentially become offline text processing (with JSON).
+And using things like Hash Consing and Merkle Trees (blame Yuval) this could even be done at a very large scale.

+- finding duplicated code that has been slightly modified
+    - can be done by matching AST nodes and ignoring variable and function names
+- code complexity counts
+    - this is a simple traversal of the AST and some counters
+- dependency tracing
+    - it would be possible to build the whole graph actually